emojidex/emojidex/README.md

 ```

 *Warning*
-Off-line usage is limited to open-source projects.
+Off-line usage is limited to open-source and licensed projects.
 If you are using this gem without
 connecting to the emojidex service and your project is not open-source a commercial license
 is required.
 Please contact info at emojidex dot com for details.